Government and opposition must both work for Singapore, not just for partisan interests, says PM Lee

 POLITICS & GOVERNMENT IN SINGAPORE IS “UNIQUE”

-Mr Lee spent a large part of his speech on the importance of politics and governance, concluding that how politics and government work in Singapore is “quite unique”.
+A large part of Mr Lee's speech was focused on the importance of politics and governance, noting that how politics and government work in Singapore is “quite unique”.

 Singapore has put enormous emphasis on the quality of government – the public service as well as the political leadership,and it has the trust and support of Singaporeans, he said.